 If you don’t submit all the necessary documents, you may be given up to 28 days to provide them.
 If you fail to provide them after that, your application may be refused or considered ineligible.

 You should ensure your application is complete and correct, and submit all the documents and evidence that will help your case.
-One way to ensure all aspects are looked at to maximise your chances is taking the services of an immigration lawyer.
+One way to ensure all aspects are looked at to maximise your chances is taking the services of an immigration experts.
 Call us at (+353) 061 518 025 or reach out to us through live chat to discuss.

 Applying for Irish citizenship can be a challenging process.
 It is more complicated than applying for an Irish visa.
 You have to calculate if you qualify for reckonable residence, assess that you meet other criteria, gather documents, make a declaration, and more.
-It helps a huge deal to have Irish immigration lawyers, with expertise in Irish law, by your side to help with each aspect of the citizenship application.
+It helps a huge deal to have Irish immigration experts, with expertise in Irish law, by your side to help with each aspect of the citizenship application.
 We can help you.

 At Total Law, we provide immigration services that are particular about each stage in the citizenship application process to ensure you have a high chance of success.
-When you decide to go with us, you will get a dedicated immigration lawyer to assess your eligibility for citizenship before starting an application.
+When you decide to go with us, you will get a dedicated immigration consultant to assess your eligibility for citizenship before starting an application.
 That ensures you don’t spend money on an application if you are not eligible; in such a case, we will also advise on other options if that is the case.

 When we have ascertained that you are eligible for Irish citizenship through marriage, we will prepare a high-standard application and submit it on your behalf.
 Also, we will liaise with Irish immigration on your behalf and share any updates with you along the way.

 To get started with becoming a citizen of the Republic of Ireland, get in touch with us today.
 Call (+353) 061 518 025 or contact us online through our live chat or contact form.

 Comprehensive immigration advice tailored to your circumstances and goals.

 Designed to make your visa application as smooth and stress-free as possible.